spsforks/SCons-scons-wiki/ToolchainRevamp-Requirements.md

 * Considerations
    * "batteries included?"
       * Each tool should do its best to set itself up, find executables, etc.
-      * What about SCons policy of not relying on $PATH?
+      * What about SCons policy of not relying on `$PATH`?
 Maybe we should relax that or have an option?
    * minimum magic, maximum flexibility
    * what about single tools?
 Should every tool be required to be part of a toolchain (even if it's just one tool)?
 Maybe this doesn't matter much.
 * Non-goals: